Tennis elbow wrist pain - Curezone Physiotherapy

 TENNIS ELBOW INJURY SYMPTOMS

 The majority of the patients complain of pain located just anterior to, or in, the bony surface of the upper half of the lateral epicondyle, usually radiating in line with the common extensor mass.
 The pain can vary from intermittent and low-grade pain to continuous and severe pain which may cause sleep disturbance.
-It is typically produced by wrist and finger extensor and supinator muscle contraction against resistance.
-The pain lessens slightly if the extensors are stressed with the elbow held in flexion.
+Wrist and finger extensor and supinator muscle contraction against resistance typically produce it.
+The pain slightly lessens when stressing the extensors with the elbow held in flexion.

 On inspection, there is no remarkable alteration in the early stages.
 As the disease evolves, a bony prominence over the lateral epicondyle can be detected.
 Muscle and skin atrophy as well as detachment of common extensor origin can be seen as a result of corticosteroid injections or long-standing disease.

-Range of motion is not usually affected.
-Motion may be painful in more advanced stages where it can be elicited in full elbow extension with the forearm pronated.
-If limited motion exists, other concomitant pathology needs to be excluded.
-There are many tests employed in LE physical examination.
-Maudley’s test, Thomson’s manoeuvre, diminished grip strength and the ‘chair’ test are some of the tests employed to reproduce the pain of tennis elbow.
+Usually, no effects on range of motion.
+Painful motion may occur in more advanced stages, where it can be elicited in full elbow extension with the forearm pronated.
+If limited motion exists, clinicians need to exclude other concomitant pathology.
+Many tests are employed in lateral epicondylitis (LE) physical examination.
+Maudley’s test, Thomson’s manoeuvre, diminished grip strength, and the ‘chair’ test are some of the tests used to reproduce the pain of tennis elbow.

 ELBOW DIAGNOSIS